[Last updated January 5, 2026]

 What is a tax deduction?

-A tax deduction is a form of tax incentive that reduces the amount of an individual’s taxable income, reducing their tax obligations.
+A tax deduction is a form of tax incentive that reduces the amount of an individual’s taxable income, therefore reducing their tax obligations.
 Many available deductions might apply to you as an older adult.
-Among the most advantageous for seniors include deductions for medical, dental, and long-term care costs.
+Among the most advantageous for seniors are deductions for medical, dental, and long-term care costs.

 What is the difference between a tax deduction and a tax credit?